 Last week I had the most wonderful day in London at the 3040 Blogger Meet, organised by Catherine Summers of Not Dressed As Lamb.
 The event, which was sponsored by Hope Fashion, was held at The Imperial in Chelsea, a really cool bar/restaurant on the King’s Road.
-I was so disappointed that I couldn’t go to the Blognix Retreat earlier in the year (I was blasting my eardrums at a Cult concert!) so I was determined not to miss the 3040 Blogger Meet.
-Living in the North West, heading to the capital is quite a big deal for me but thanks to Catherine’s excellent organisational skills, emailing us directions and all the necessary information, I managed not to get lost!
+I was so disappointed that I couldn’t go to the Blognix Retreat earlier in the year (I was at a Cult concert).
+So, I was determined not to miss the 3040 Blogger Meet.
+Living in the North West, heading to the capital is quite a big deal for me.
+However, thanks to Catherine’s excellent organisational skills, emailing us all the necessary information, I managed not to get lost!

-I’d been mulling over what to wear for about a week but only decided the night before after turning the spare bedroom into a bomb site with clothes, shoes and jewellery everywhere.
-In the end it was the footwear that steered me to choose my outfit (more on that in my next post) because I needed to be comfortable, but I also wanted to wear a heel.
-Even though I wear flats much more than I used to (thanks to a recurring back problem) I can’t give up heels entirely because they give me a confidence boost, and walking into a room full of people you haven’t met before can be a little daunting.
-I’ve been to a few blogger meets before so I wasn’t overly nervous – getting to know people online beforehand really helps – and when I arrived I was more excited than apprehensive.
-As soon as I walked into the Imperial I knew I was in excellent company – so many smart and stylish ladies!
-I picked up a goody bag, bought some raffle tickets and then started chatting over a glass of prosecco and canapés.
+I’d been mulling over what to wear for about a week but only decided the night before.
+That was after turning the spare bedroom into a bomb site with clothes, shoes and jewellery everywhere!
+In the end it was the footwear that shaped my outfit; I needed to be comfortable, but I also wanted to wear a heel.
+Even though I wear flats more than I used to (thanks to a recurring back problem) I can’t give up heels entirely because they give me a confidence boost.
+After all, walking into a room full of people you haven’t met before can be a little daunting!

-After lunch Catherine gave a talk entitled “How to Win at Blogging” which was full of useful tips and very motivating.
+After lunch Catherine gave a talk entitled “How to Win at Blogging” which was full of useful tips.
 The subjects of giving, receiving and exposing prompted a few titters but it turned out it was blog-related…nothing smutty!
 Our goody bags included a lovely notepad and pen to make notes; the pen has a touch screen stylus on the end which is very useful – my husband keeps trying to pinch it!

 I just love Suzi’s style!